json2d/validframe/README.md

 ### Predefined validators

-Out-of-the-box you get a set of validators for the considerably more common ways to validate dataframes:
+Out-of-the-box you get a set of validator factories to handle the considerably more common ways to validate dataframes:

 ```py
 import pandas as pd